ngi-nix/liberaforms/gngforms/default_blurb.md

 However, **people are not invested in Google forms** to the same extent.

-Sovereign form software can keep a lot of imformation away from those googly eyes.
+Sovereign form software can keep a lot of information away from those googly eyes.